ehlesp/smallab-k8s-pve-guide/G011 - Host hardening 05 ~ Proxmox VE services.md

 > [!IMPORTANT]
 > **This approach forces you to remember to what program did you apply certain rules**\
-> The `sshd` and other services also offer this kind of access control in their configuration, but managing all those rules in this disperse way is just unnecessarily hard.
+> The `sshd` and other services also offer this kind of access control in their configuration, but managing all those rules in this scattered way is just unnecessarily hard.
 >
 > **Better centralize all the access control rules in the Proxmox VE firewall or putting a similar solution "in front" of all your services.**

 If you really need or find useful to enforce some hard access control directly in the PVE proxy's configuration:

-1. Edit the `pveproxy` file and append to it the following parameters.
+1. Edit the `pveproxy` file and append to it the following parameters:

     ~~~sh
     DENY_FROM="all"